Neutral Milk Hotel: Hiatus and cult following

-Some journalists have noted the release of In the Aeroplane Over the Sea coincided with the rise of the Internet.
-The album, and by extension Neutral Milk Hotel, became common fixtures on online message boards, and early music websites like Pitchfork gave the band an increased level of promotion.
+According to journalist Luke Winkie, the release of In the Aeroplane Over the Sea inadvertently coincided with the rise of the Internet.
+In the late 1990s, music journalism websites like Pitchfork became more prevalent, and online message boards increased in popularity.
+Winkie believes this period was important to exposing Neutral Milk Hotel to a wider audience, and wrote, "The internet has a one-of-a-kind relationship with Neutral Milk Hotel".
 Their newfound high profile had a negative effect on Mangum, and his mental health began to deteriorate.
-He constantly told his bandmates that he wanted to quit, but never explained why.
+He constantly told his bandmates he wanted to quit, but never explained why.
 Some journalists have speculated he became tired of touring and constantly explaining his lyrics to fans; Elephant 6 biographer Adam Clair believes he may have been overwhelmed by the way fans viewed his music, and the high expectations placed upon any subsequent recordings.
 Regardless of the reason, Mangum came to the conclusion that he could not continue performing, and instead wanted to disappear from the public eye.
 Instead of telling the other band members of his decision, he simply avoided the topic of new music altogether.
 This led to the unofficial breakup of Neutral Milk Hotel shortly after the tour.
 The final Neutral Milk Hotel live performance occurred on October 13, 1998, in London.

 During the hiatus, Mangum occasionally worked on some projects, but nothing was widely publicized.
 When asked about a third Neutral Milk Hotel album in a 2002 interview, Mangum said: "I don't know.
 It would be nice, but sometimes I kind of doubt it."
 Although Neutral Milk Hotel did not officially break up, the other band members worked on music with other Elephant 6 bands such as Bablicon, the Gerbils, A Hawk and a Hacksaw, and the Music Tapes.
 Koster notes how he and the other band members initially thought the hiatus would be a short break to focus on their other musical projects.
 Koster recounted: "The fact that Neutral Milk wasn't doing something just felt natural, because so much else was happening, and we had just done so much.
 It didn’t feel unusual at all.
 I suspected nothing."